Gautham-8066/Pcb-design-Smartwatch-/README.md

 # Smartwatch-
 A basic functionality smartwatch's design.
+The board is 26mm x 20mm .Yeah I tried to make it small as possible.
 This is a hobby project(Submitted this for Grand challenge contest,did not pass the second last round :(  ),Was not able to check it's functionality as printing the pcb costs some money,and most cases manufacturers does not manufacture only one pcb.